 I retired to the villa of our blueprinted dream on a roadless isle in the Gulf of Mexico, Florida's coast just beyond sight, except on clearest days.
-Today, workmen have finished the stonewall that rims the four acres my surgeon's hands have earned: grounds and pond I call my own-artifact in the making.
-As they walk off toward the ferry dock, I play Love Supreme, and its horn waking up fills the living room and investigates the sunset.
-Of sweetheart trinkets stored in a wooden drawer, and heirloom knick-knacks, I'm the sole map.
-Even the best island detective could not unpuzzle that the Mayan rug tacked-up above the beige sofa where I now lounge is the sole relic from our thirty-year's marriage when I sold the house after Mara died.
+Today, workmen have finished the stone wall that rims the four acres my surgeon's art has earned: these grounds and pond I call my own-artifact in the making.
+As they walk off toward the ferry dock, I play Love Supreme and its horn waking up fills the living room and investigates the sunset.
+Of sweetheart trinkets stored in a wooden drawer with heirloom knickknacks, I'm the sole map.
+Even the best island detective could not unpuzzle that the Mayan rug tacked up above the beige sofa where I lounge is the sole relic from our thirty-year's marriage when I sold the house after Mara died.
 I think of the twin willows on our street, shading out the news with shadowy hues.
-I watch them in my mind again, like a controlled explosion glimpsed from a gin-and-tonic bunker, fortified with a nightcap of vermouth.
+I watch them in my mind again, like a controlled explosion glimpsed from a gin-and-tonic bunker, fortified with a nightcap of neat vermouth.

 Well, these ailments are routine.
 I walk at will in a wave-combed sun.
-I could've been sentenced to some planned community, wearing a provisional nametag.
+I could've been sentenced to some planned community, wearing a provisional name tag.
 The nursing home is out there like a shark that has swallowed so many of my patients one by one.
 My jazz goes tum-tee-ta, tee-ta-tum, like Thelonious Monk taking a phrase lighter than dropped pennies across a piano to groan with veteran's moans.
-I have been wandering the house again, talking to my reflection in the living room window.
+I have been wandering the house again, talking to the moon through my reflection in the living room window.